baetyl/baetyl/doc/us-en/customize/How-to-write-a-python-script-for-python-runtime.md

     path: var/db/openedge/function-sayhi-code
 ```

-OpenEdge officially provides the Python2.7 runtime to load python scripts written by users.
+OpenEdge officially provides the Python runtime to load python scripts written by users.
 The following description is about the name of the python script, the execution function name, input, output parameters, and so on.

 ## Function Name Convention